lmorchard/fireriver/README.md

 * Fireriver will use Live Bookmarks in this folder to build a [River of News][] page, which you can view by clicking the feed icon on the add-on bar.

-* Fireriver creates new Live Bookmarks whenever it notices new feeds on the pages you visit.
+* Fireriver lets you know whenever it notices a feed on any page you visit, and gives you the option to subscribe to that page or ignore it.

 * You can add Live Bookmarks to the "Fireriver Feeds" folder, and Fireriver will include them in the river.